abulka/abulka.github.io/content/projects/libraries/europi-trigger-to-gate.md

 Control the outgoing pulse width with knob k1.
 Control the delay between the trigger and the gate starting with knob k2.
 Handy for converting short triggers (e.g. 1ms) into longer gates (e.g. 10ms) as some Eurorack modules don't like short triggers.

+Also generates an independent (unrelated to din or gate output), internally driven clock output on cv2.
+Handy for when you need a simple clock with variable gate length.

-> See my stripped down, alternative [Trigger Gate Delay](#trigger-gate-delay) script below, which is a simpler version of this script without the clock mode functionality.
+> For a shorter, smaller script, see my stripped down [Trigger Gate Delay](#trigger-gate-delay) script below, without the clock mode functionality.

 #### Installation